andydotxyz/fysionboard/README.md

-# Fysion - a Fyne based vision board
+# FysionBoard - a Fyne based vision board

 Gather images, thoughts and mood together in this app.